AndrewPitblado/hangman/README.md

 # HangMan Project

-This is a real-time multiplayer Hangman game built with React (Vite) and Python WebSockets.
+This is a real-time multiplayer Hangman game built with React (Vite) and WebSockets (NodeJs).

 # Project Overview

-This project implements a distributed Hangman game with a React front-end and Python WebSocket back-end.
+This project implements a distributed Hangman game with a React front-end and WebSocket back-end (NodeJs).
 Players can start games, guess letters, and see real-time updates of their progress.

 ## Tech Stack